 The Southampton legend boasts arguably the best individual highlight reel in Premier League history, but sadly has the unwanted record of being the only player to hit an opening day hat-trick in defeat.

-Le Tissier’s strikes all came from set-pieces, twice from the penalty spot before curling home a free-kick, though his efforts were in vain as the Saints fell to a 4-3 defeat to Nottingham Forest at The Dell.
+Le Tissier’s strikes all came from set-pieces, scoring twice from the penalty spot before curling home a free-kick, though his efforts were in vain as the Saints fell to a 4-3 defeat to Nottingham Forest at The Dell.

 Remarkably, the Southampton star had also hit a hat-trick in defeat on the final day of the 1992/93 season, the only player in Premier League history to have achieved the feat twice.